euwbah/tidal-midi/doc/synth-mapping.md

 ...
 ```

-After that do a cabal install within tidal-midi source.
+After that do a cabal install within tidal-midi / tidal source.

 ### Using our custom synth mapping in emacs